Law enforcement encourage drivers to start your safety around school zone habits. Extended schools in now, all schools in session soon. WFMY

 GREENSBORO, N.C.-- It's that time of the year when you'll see the big yellow school buses carrying precious cargo on the roads.
-The first day of school is Monday, August 25 for schools on the traditional calendar.
+The first day of school is Monday, August 24 for Triad schools on the traditional calendar.

 Depending on the school system where you live, most extended-year schools, academies and early or middle colleges follow different schedules, and those students are already back in class.